ixa-ehu/ixa-dbpedia-spotlight/README.md

 ### 5.2 Modify some of the configuration files

-It copies from EHU-DBpedia-spotlight to dbpedia-spotlight the following files:
+It copies from EHU-DBpedia-spotlight to dbpedia-spotlight the conf/server_$lang properties, one for each language.

-     - pom.xml
-     - core/pom.xml
-     - conf/server_$lang properties, one for each language

 Each server_$lang.properties files contain the necessary information to run a NED rest service for each language using DBpedia Spotlight.
 Each server_$lang.properties has hard-coded the port to use.
 The port number range from 2010 to 2060